killercup/react-prop-schema/Readme.md

 ## Installation / Usage

-This has been created to be used as a CommonJS module, using node, [browersify] or something similar.
+This has been created to be used as a CommonJS module, using node, [browserify] or something similar.
 If you need a good starting point for using browserify, have a look at this project's `Gulpfile.coffee`.

-Even though this libary is written in CoffeeScript, a JS version can be created using `npm run precompile`.
-Versions uploaded to npm will contain the JS files in `dist`.
+Even though this library is written in CoffeeScript, a JS version can be created using `npm run precompile`.
+Versions uploaded to _npm_ will contain the JS files in `dist`.

 Basically, you just need to run